-This is what it will look from the outside – the stitching mostly hidden in the seam.
+This is what it will look like from the outside – the stitching is mostly hidden in the seam.

-And this is what it will look from the inside.
+And this is what it will look like from the inside.

-Now this is what it it will look like a your V neck – loose, unattractive, and too much fabric.
+Now, this is what it will look like around your V-neck – loose, unattractive, and with too much fabric.
 We’re going to fix that now.

-Turn your garment inside out and fold in half along the center front of the v-neck.
+Turn your garment inside out and fold in half along the centre front of the v-neck.
 You need to pinch off that excess fabric.
-To do that, sew a line of stitching that lines up straight with the center front.
-So it looks like one continuous center front line.
+To do that, sew a line of stitching that lines up straight with the centre front.
+So it looks like one continuous centre front line.

 You can do this by machine or by hand.